-The primary questions addressed in the Reading and Learning Lab concern the relations amongst language and memory, with a focus on understanding and improving learning.
-In addition to these core issues, the lab is also involved with the development and application of technology-based interventions and assessments.
+The primary questions addressed in the Reading + Learning Lab concern the relations amongst language and memory, with a focus on understanding and improving learning.
+In addition to these core issues, the lab is also involved with the development of educational technology to support large-scale interventions and assessments.